 Everyone loves gingerbread.
 And, everyone loves butterscotch.
-So, why not combine the two flavours into these beautifully delicious Butterscotch Gingerbread Cookies?
+So, why not combine the two flavours into these beautifully delicious Butterscotch Gingerbread Cookies!?
+Break out your favourite cookie cutters; it’s time to bake!

 Perfect for gift giving, decorating, or simply dusting with a bit of sugar, Butterscotch Gingerbread Cookies are bound to be a big hit with your loved ones!
 I have to tell you, I could barely keep my hands off them long enough to take the pictures.
 They are simply delicious.
 And, look at how well they maintain those sharp cut edges!